carolinenata/divvy_bikes/README.md

  **Tools:** Python, Jupyter Notebook, Pandas and Matplotlib

-View my Python code here in [Github](https://github.com/carolinenata/divvy_bikes/blob/main/divvy.ipynb)
+View my Python code [here](https://github.com/carolinenata/python_rentalbike/blob/main/python_panda.ipynb)
 ## Steps

 For this project, I am going to use Python (Jupyter Notebook) and its packages (Pandas and Matplotlib) for exploratory analysis and visualization.
 I will use the six steps data analytics process that we learned in the course, which are: